dennis-zym/expense-tracking-system/README.md

 - Project Name: (e.g., Expense-Track).

 Open the prompted Firebase Console link.

 Navigate to Project Overview.

 Add Firebase to the app by clicking the Web icon.

 Fill out the necessary detail and register the app.

 Copy the Firebase Config Object provided.

 In the project folder, open `src > config > firebase-config.js` file.

 Replace the `firebaseConfig` object with the copied one.

+### Enable Authentication in Firebase

+- In the frebase project console, go to `Build` section in the left-hand menu.
+- Click `Authentication`.
+- Go to `Sign-in method` tab.
+- Enable `Email/Password` authentication
+- Navigate to `Authentication` > `Users` and add your admin user using your `email` and `password` (you will use this email and password to sign into the Expense Tracking System as the `administrator`).
+- Return to the project folder.
+- Open `src > pages > auth > index.jsx` file.
+- In line `36` and `47`, replace the placeholder email with the your email.

+### Configure Firestore Database

+- In your Firebase project console, go to `Build` section in the left-hand menu.
+- Click `Firestore Database` and click `Create Database`.
+- Choose `Production Mode` and select Firestore Location.
+- Return back to `Build > Firestore Database`.
+- Click on the `Rules` tab at the top of the Firestore page.
+- Update line 6 of the rules to `allow read, write: if request.auth != true;`.
+- Click `Publish`
 ### ``
 ### ``
 This will start the mock backend server (JSON Server)